Curriculum

 Entrepreneurial Finance

 We are living the golden age of entrepreneurship.
 Thousands of new ventures are started every month around the world.
 And never before are so many people enamored with the idea of launching their own business as they are nowadays.
+Yet, about three-quarter of start-ups do not return investors’ capital, and a good portion of survivors limp along without access to more capital.
+While these failures can stem from dramatic shifts in markets and technology, poor financial management of the venture is no less responsible for them.
 In this course, we focus on financial economic foundations of a new venture.
 We examine a new venture’s financing options, appropriate capital and governance structures, and risk management tools at each stage of its lifetime, from idea to exit.
-These choices are complex in nature, create path dependency (i.e. have long-term repercussions for future financial decisions), and substantially influence the magnitude of economic value created and captured by the start-up and how this value is distributed among its shareholders.
-The purpose of this course is to help prospective founders, investors and managers acquire cutting-edge knowledge and skills to make successful financing and investment decisions in entrepreneurial settings.
+These choices are complex in nature, create path dependency (i.e. have long-term repercussions for future financial decisions), and substantially influence the magnitude of economic value created and captured by the start-up, and how this value is distributed among its shareholders.

 International Finance